xot/ElectraOne/README.md

 Note the hyphen followed by the underscore!
 Also this is not guaranteed to work for all plugins; I've seen it work for AU plugins but not for VSTs on MacOS.

+## Switching between device and mixer view

+You can use the normal way of switching between presets on the E1 via the MENU button.

+There is a faster way however (when ```CONTROL_MODE=CONTROL_EITHER```).
+Pressing the PRESET REQUEST button on the E1 (right column, top button) will alternate between the mixer and the appointed device preset.

 ## Installation

 Make sure that the version of Ableton Live and the firmware of the E1 are supported (see below).